-Once upon a time, cyclists had a single choice when purchasing a bike, but over time, distinct styles emerged from manufacturers all over the world ( road bikes, mountain bikes, hybrid bikes, etc ).
+Once upon a time, cyclists had a single choice when purchasing a bike, but over time, distinct styles emerged from manufacturers all over the world ( road bikes, mountain bikes, hybrid bikes, comfort bikes, etc ).
 What they all have in common is brake systems – parts that slow down a rider’s pace or stop the bike altogether.
 Since brake pads are at the heart of a system that controls these actions, your search for the best brake pads for road bikes is a very serious matter.
 That’s why we decided to gather this information for you and show you our five favorite brake pads for road bikes.

 Why high-quality brakes are important

 Because the primary job of a braking system is to control speed, their importance can’t be underestimated from a safety standpoint.
 But road warriors receive additional benefits they may not realize.
 Let’s see these five benefits of high-quality brake pads for road bikes.